juhoinkinen/Annif-wiki/Backend:-MLLM.md

   * matched via preferred label
   * ambiguity: whether the set of matched terms could also have been matched with other subjects
 * MLLM does not implement all the features in Maui, for example Wikipedia related features that are only useful for keyword extraction without a controlled vocabulary
+* Maui is a standalone Java application, while MLLM is implemented in Python as a part of the Annif code base and relies on some of the facilities that Annif provides, e.g. the configuration, vocabulary and analyzer functionality.

 ## Example configuration